n-boc/status.im/source/technical/run_status_node.md

 For more example config files, check out [this directory](https://github.com/status-im/status-go/tree/develop/config/cli).
 For details on the config options, consult this [README](https://github.com/status-im/status-go/blob/develop/config/README.md).

-You can read the comments for the options in [this source file](https://github.com/status-im/status-go/blob/develop/params/config.go).
+You can also read the comments for the options in [this source file](https://github.com/status-im/status-go/blob/develop/params/config.go).

 ### Metrics